 You can practice this technique by:

 First, breathe normally and try to notice the average rate of seconds your inhales and exhales last.
 Then for a minute, try to extend these times by 2-3 seconds per inhale and exhale.
-Eventually, the goal is to get up to 10 seconds each from 5 to 20 minutes.
+Eventually, the goal is to get up to 10 seconds each eventually.
+So you are slowing down your breath intentionally.